postsharp/Metalama.Samples/examples/comparison/Metalama.Samples.Comparison1/README.md

 Let's start adding advice (i.e., code transformations) to the type.

 Our first piece of advice is to add the <xref:System.IEquatable%601> interface to the target type, where the generic parameter `T` is replaced with the target type itself.
-For this, we use the <xref:Metalama.Framework.Advising.AdviserExtensions.ImplementInterface*?text=builder.ImplementInterface> method.
+For this, we use the <xref:Metalama.Framework.Aspects.AdviserExtensions.ImplementInterface*?text=builder.ImplementInterface> method.

 This is done with the following code: